sureshm-hub/code-challenges/cheat-sheet.md

     ., *, +, |, ?, \`, ^, $, [, ], {, }, (, )  --> special chars needing escape \\.
     "1.2".split(".") return array of size zero --> as . matches all & all are "trailing empty strings"", they are discarded, leading to an array of size zero.
     "1.2".split("\\.") return array of size 2
+    substring vs subsequence: primary distinction between a subsequence and a substring lies in the requirement of contiguity.
+        - A substring is a contiguous sequence of characters within a string.
+        - A subsequence is a sequence of characters derived from another sequence by deleting zero or more elements without changing the order of the remaining elements.

 RegEx:
     String clean = s.replaceAll("\\s+",""); // drop all spaces